AP Road Trip: Racial tensions in America's 'sundown towns'

 How many sundown towns remain?
 It’s rarely clear anymore.
 Openly racist laws are now largely illegal, and few towns want the infamy of being known for keeping out Black people.
 Scholars often rely now on demographic data, looking carefully at towns that have tiny Black populations.

-“It’s not by law” that Black people remain a tiny population in many towns, said Darrel Dexter, a historian and high school teacher who has studied the violence of 1954.
+“It’s not by law” that Black people remain a tiny population in many towns, Dexter said.
 “It’s by tradition.”